 Form 1099-NEC is essential when it comes to filing self-employed income; however, not many know how to file 1099-NEC.
 The confusion is understandable, as the form was only released in 2020 as a better tax-reporting alternative to form 1099-MISC.

 While similar, the two forms have their differences.
-To make matters easier for you, this article will tell you everything about form 1099-NEC and how you should file it.
+To make matters easier for you, this article will tell you everything about the tax form and how you should file the 1099-NEC before the due date.

 You might be wondering at this point: we had the 1099-MISC form, so why did we need form 1099-NEC?
 To be fair, form 1099-NEC was originally used back in 1982.
 Eventually, people began using a new form in order to file for tax returns.